Space Apps Ottawa Logo

 Join us at the Nicol Building on Carleton University Campus (Map)

 For the first time in our history, the Ottawa organizers are partnering with the Carleton University Planetary Robotics, CUonOrbit, and Astronomy clubs to offer a "Space Hardware Challenge"!
-This is in honour of the upcoming Artemis Missions which will return to the moon and which contain significant Canadian participation including from our astronauts.

 You do not have to be a current or former student of Carleton to participate in this or any other hackathon weekend challenge.
 However in order to participate in the Space Hardware challenge you and your team members must be physically present and participating during the event weekend (there is no virtual participation for this particular challenge).